 articles: image gallery template

-The Image Gallery template is a unique article format which has its own design tailored to its content, and is not part of the main article page/component system.
-Some content types are different enough, and their greater purpose serves an entirely different format, which requires a unique solution.
+The Image Gallery template is a unique article format which has its own layout and interaction tailored to its content, and is a unique standalone page template.
+Some content types are so different that they require an entirely different format/solution.
 (Original video based articles also fall into this category).
-This story type functions primarily as a way to deliver a high number of ad impressions within a high number of images, for content that is more mass than special.
-This is used for articles that are primarily image based with no text beyond a basic introduction, for the following kind of stories: street style, red carpet, runway shows, and weddings.
+This story type functions primarily as a way to deliver a high number of ad impressions within a large volume of images, for content that is more "mass" than special.
+It was developed for articles that are primarily imagery based with no text beyond a basic introduction, for the following kind of stories: street style, red carpet, runway shows, and weddings.